tendermint/go-amino/CONTRIBUTING.md

 Amino aims to be and stay [protobuf] compatible.
 Please, ensure that any change you add retains protobuf compatibility.
 Basic compatibility is ensured by tests.
 To not introduce a protobuf dependency, these tests are not run with every test run, though.
-You need turn on a [build flag] to build and run those tests.
+You need to turn on a [build flag] to build and run those tests.

 ### Tendermint